sistemicorp/scripts/docs/source/_jigs.rst

 This design is open sourced on CircuitMaker tool.
 This tool allows you to fork the design, make it your own.

-The V1 design has a grid patter of probe points that **are NOT connected** to the controller, which is a MicroPython v1.1 board.
+There are two boards, one is the MicroPython Interface board, the other is a Probe Board.
+Ribbon cable makes the connection between the two boards.
+The probe positions are on a separate board to allow them to change without affecting the layout of the Interface Board, and to accommodate the test jig design.

 The idea is that when you design your PCB, you place test points on the grid pattern of the probe points without concern for the function (measurement or stimulous) type of the probe point.
-**Although you must take care that all the functions you do need can be addressed by the MicroPython board.**
+**Although you must take care that all the functions you do need can be addressed by the MicroPython Interface board.**

-During the test jig development cycle you use the V1 board and manually wire connections from the probe points to the function on the MicroPython board.
-The V1 board design also includes a prototyping area so that you could also manually assemble extra functions.
+During the test jig development cycle you use the MicroPython Interface board and manually wire connections from the probe points to the function on the MicroPython board.
+The MicroPython Interface board design also includes a prototyping area so that you could also manually assemble extra functions.

-Finally once the development is done, you fork this V1 design and make the PCB connections.
-You may also use the V1 design in production if that works for you.
+Finally once the development is done, you fork this MicroPython Interface design and make the PCB connections.
+You may also use the MicroPython Interface design in production if that works for you.

 If the test point grid for V1 doesn't meet your needs, or the pin mux capability of the MicroPython board doesn't have all the features you need, then you will have to design your own interface board.